Climate Change

 Net-zero Electricity Generation

-As electricity generation accounts for about two-thirds of our carbon emissions, the Government has set net-zero electricity generation as one of the major decarbonisation strategies in the Hong Kong’s Climate Action Plan 2050 promulgated in October 2021.
+The Government has set "net-zero electricity generation" as one of the major decarbonisation strategies in the Hong Kong’s Climate Action Plan 2050.
 The Government will achieve the long-term target of net-zero electricity generation before 2050 by increasing zero-carbon electricity supply through renewable energy (RE) development, and exploring new energy sources for electricity generation and regional cooperation.
 Details are as follows.

 Reducing Our "Carbon Footprint"